devvyhac/file_handling_task/README.md

 Step 2.
 Run the "cd file_handling_task" command to enter the folder

 Step 3.
-Run "npm install" command to install the required dependencies S tep 4.
+Run "npm install" command to install the required dependencies

+Step 4.
 Run "node main.js"

 You will find the result data in [posts.json] inside the [./result] folder